This article features the most important kayak safety tips you need to know before climbing aboard your boat.

 Things can go wrong quickly when you’re out there on the water, which is why a good kayaker will need to learn several key safety techniques.
 These include learning how to roll a kayak correctly and using the appropriate rescue techniques when solo, with a buddy, or in colder waters where hypothermia is a real danger.

 When you’re out there on rougher waters, it’s very easy for you to flip on your kayak.
-Flipping can cause you to drown if you don’t know what to do because you usually only have a short amount of time to free yourself.
+Flipping can cause you to drown if you don’t know what to do.
+This is because you usually only have a short amount of time to free yourself.
 As a result, it’s much more expedient to roll the kayak back upright so that you can continue paddling.

 Learning how to roll a kayak is critical for sit-inside kayaks, and fully understanding the technique will take some practice.
 We recommend using a pool or other relatively shallow body of water to practice any of the techniques.
+Calm water conditions are nesciarry to learn properly without hassel.
 Are you unsure where to begin?
-The two most popular are the C-to-C and sweep rolls.
+The two most popular are the C-to-C and sweep rolls as seen in the video by Paddle TV (great channel) below.

 Sometimes, you paddle alone, and when you do, you’ll need to learn the appropriate rescue techniques.
 Here’s how to use a few when you’re by yourself or with a friend.